UnleashMe/BeerCompose/README.md

 ## Introduction
 This is my first project and it's an app for a beer bar.

-## Tcchnologies I've used in this project
+## Technologies I've used in this project
 - Language: Kotlin
+- Architecture: MVVM with usecases
+- UI: Compose
 - Coroutines
 - Room
 - Retrofit